Robert J. Healey: Early life, education and early career

 Robert J. Healey was born in Providence, Rhode Island to Robert J. Healey Sr. and Mary (née Martinelli) Healey on May 3, 1957.
 His father was a plumber and his mother a factory worker.
 He grew up in Warren, Rhode Island, and graduated from Warren High School in 1975.
 He went on to earn a bachelor's degree in English and Secondary Education from Rhode Island College, a master's degree in Reading Education from Boston University (1980), a degree in law from the New England School of Law (1983), and a master's degree in English literature from Northeastern University (1985).
 In 1983 he began a PhD program at Columbia University, but after he had completed all the requirements, his dissertation supervisor died and he could not find a replacement.

 He was elected to the Warren School Committee in 1982, serving as chairman until 1986.
 His election slogan was "A Strange Man for a Strange Job".
 He ran for governor as an independent in 1986.
-After his first run for governor, He was also secretary of the Bristol County Bar association.
+After his first run for governor, he was also secretary of the Bristol County Bar association.

 Cool Moose Party

 The Cool Moose Party (CMP) was founded by Healey in 1994 during his second gubernatorial campaign.
 The party's platform is "to break down the ideological barriers that have kept common sense out of our government".
 Healey won 9% of the vote in 1994.
 In 1996, twenty CMP candidates ran for office; all were defeated.

 In 1998, the Cool Moose Party successfully sued the state of Rhode Island to change its restrictive laws regarding primary elections.
 Cool Moose Party v.
 State of Rhode Island has been referenced in other states' court decisions relating to third-party candidates.

 Healey ran for lieutenant governor in 2002, 2006, and 2010.
-In 2010 he ran on a platform of abolishing the office, as it has no constitutionally-mandated duties outside of waiting for the governor to become incapacitated.
+In the 2010 lieutenant gubernatorial election, he ran on a platform of abolishing the office, as it has no constitutionally-mandated duties outside of waiting for the governor to become incapacitated.
 Running against incumbent Lieutenant Governor Elizabeth Roberts in that election, Healey won 39% of the vote after Republican Heidi Rogers dropped out so as not to split the "abolish the office" vote.